 ON Semiconductor and are trademarks of Semiconductor Components Industries, LLC dba ON Semiconductor or its subsidiaries in the United States and/or other countries.
-ON Semiconductor owns me rights to a number of patents, trademarks, copyrights, trade secrets, and other intellectual property.
-A listing of ON Semiconductor's product/patent coverage may be accessed at www.onsemi.com/site/pdf/Patent-Marking.pdf.
+ON Semiconductor owns the rights to a number of patents, trademarks, copyrights, trade secrets, and other intellectual property.
+A listing of ON Semiconductor's product/patent coverage may be accessed at www.onsemi.com/site/dfl/Patent-Marking.pdf.
 ON Semiconductor reserves the right to make changes without further notice to any products herein.
 ON Semiconductor makes no warranty, representation or guarantee regarding the suitability of its products for any particular purpose, nor does ON Semiconductor assume any liability arising out of the application or use of any product or circuit, and specifically disclaims any and all liability, including without limitation special, consequential or incidental damages.
-Buyer is responsible for its products and applications using ON Semiconductor products, including compliance with all laws, regulations and safety requirements or standards, regardless of any support or applications information provided by ON Semiconductor ."Typical" parameters which may be provided in ON Semiconductor date sheets and/or specifications can and do vary in different applications and actual performance may vary over time.
+Buyer is responsible for its products and applications using ON Semiconductor products, including compliance with all laws, regulations and safety requirements or standards, regardless of any support or applications information provided by ON Semiconductor "Typical" parameters which may be provided in ON Semiconductor data sheets and/or specifications can and do vary in different applications and actual performance may vary over time.
 All operating parameters, including "Typicals" must be validated for each customer application by customer's technical experts.
-ON Semiconductor does not convey any license under its patent rights or others.
+ON Semiconductor does not convey any license under its patent rights of others.
 ON Semiconductor products are not designed, intended, or authorized for use as a critical component in life support systems or any FDA Class 3 medical devices or medical devices with a same or similar classification in a foreign jurisdiction or any devices intended for implantation in the human body.
-Should Buyer purchase or use ON Semiconductor hardles, damages, and expenses, and reasonable attorney fees arising out of, directly or indirectly, any claim of personal injury or death associated with such uninten
+Should Buyer purchase or use ON Semiconductor hardness, eagle shat ON Semiconductor was negligent regarding the design or manufacture of the part.
+ON Semiconductor is an Equal Opportunity/Affirmative Action Empl